LucianoParente/lucianoparente.github.io/README.md

-# Welcome to my Portfolio
+# Welcome to My Portfolio

 ### Here you can find my resume and all my projects.
 Feel free to take a look!